SB-2203

 Plain Language

-By January 1, 2027, and annually thereafter, deployers must complete a formal impact assessment for each automated decision tool they use.
-The assessment must cover the tool's purpose, outputs, data types collected, an analysis of potential adverse impacts across protected characteristics, safeguards against algorithmic discrimination, human oversight mechanisms, and validity evaluation.
-A new impact assessment must also be performed as soon as feasible following any significant update.
+Deployers must conduct a comprehensive impact assessment for each automated decision tool they use, initially by January 1, 2027, and annually thereafter.
+The assessment must cover the tool's purpose, outputs, data types collected, analysis of potential adverse impacts across protected characteristics, safeguards for algorithmic discrimination risks, human oversight and monitoring arrangements, and validity evaluation.
+A new impact assessment must also be performed as soon as feasible whenever a significant update occurs — meaning changes to the tool's use case, key functionality, or expected outcomes.
 Within 60 days of completing each assessment, the deployer must submit it to the Attorney General.
-Knowing failure to submit triggers administrative fines of up to $10,000 per violation, with each day the tool is used without a submitted assessment counting as a separate violation.
-Deployers with fewer than 25 employees are exempt unless their tool impacted more than 999 people in the prior calendar year.
+Knowing failure to submit triggers administrative fines of up to $10,000 per violation, with each day of non-submission counting as a separate violation.
+Deployers with fewer than 25 employees are exempt unless their tool impacted more than 999 people in the prior year.

 Statutory Text